Weatherproof construction steel

 Imprints from vacuum cup on corten steel

-When processing the raw plates they are automatically seized at several manufacturing stations and then passed on, using vacuum cups.
-After the first rusting these cups can leave imprints.
+When the raw plates are processed, they are gripped automatically at several production stations with the aid of vacuum suction cups and transported for further processing.
+After the first rusting these cups can leave imprints – sometimes less, sometimes very clearly visible

 Among experts these imprints are called “crop circles”.
 They occur when the surface is disturbed by minimal rest particles of SUPER ROST, which adhere to the cups.
 The imprints only turn up 12 to 24 hours after the first auburn patina.
 Under the effect of natural weathering the imprint disappears.
 If this disappearance has to be fastened, the surface can be mechanically roughened and rusted again.